TIMELINE-Saudi Aramco's winding road to an IPO

 May 27, 2016 - Saudi Aramco was boosting market share as it prepares for listing, Chief Executive Amin Nasser says https://www.reuters.com/article/us-saudi-oil-aramco/saudi-aramco-boosting-market-share-as-it-prepares-for-listing-ceo-idUSKCN0YI0YT in an interview.
 May 10, 2016 - Saudi Aramco was finalizing proposals for the IPO of less than 5% of its value and will present them to its Supreme Council soon, its chief executive says. https://www.reuters.com/article/us-saudi-aramco-idUSKCN0Y10XL

-April 25, 2016 - Saudi Arabia expects Saudi Aramco to be valued at more than $2 trillion and plans to sell less than 5% of it through an IPO, the Deputy Crown Prince Mohammed bin Salman says. https://www.reuters.com/article/us-saudi-plan-aramco/aramco-value-to-top-2-trillion-less-than-5-percent-to-be-sold-says-prince-idUSKCN0XM16M Jan 24, 2016 - Saudi Aramco chairman says IPO could be open to international markets
+April 25, 2016 - Saudi Arabia expects Saudi Aramco to be valued at more than $2 trillion and plans to sell less than 5% of it through an IPO, the Deputy Crown Prince Mohammed bin Salman says. https://www.reuters.com/article/us-saudi-plan-aramco/aramco-value-to-top-2-trillion-less-than-5-percent-to-be-sold-says-prince-idUSKCN0XM16M Jan 24, 2016 - Saudi Aramco chairman says IPO could be open to international markets, in interview https://in.reuters.com/article/us-saudi-aramco/saudi-aramco-chairman-says-ipo-could-be-open-to-international-markets-arabiya-tv-idINKCN0V20AB to Arabiya TV.

-Jan 8, 2016 - Saudi Aramco issued a statement saying it was considering options including the stock market listing "of an appropriate percentage of the company's shares and/or the listing of a bundle of its downstream subsidiaries".
-Jan 6, 2016 - Saudi Arabia's Deputy Crown Prince Mohammed bin Salman mentioned his interest in selling off parts of Aramco to private investors in an interview https://www.economist.com/middle-east-and-africa/2016/01/06/transcript-interview-with-muhammad-bin-salman with the Economist.
+Jan 8, 2016 - Saudi Aramco issued statement https://www.saudiaramco.com/en/news-media/news/2016/statement-by-saudi-aramco saying it was considering options including the stock market listing "of an appropriate percentage of the company's shares and/or the listing of a bundle of its downstream subsidiaries".
+Jan 6, 2016 - Saudi Arabia's Deputy Crown Prince Mohammed bin Salman mentioned his interest in selling off parts of Aramco to private investors in an interview https://www.economist.com/middle-east-and-africa/2016/01/06/transcript-interview-with-muhammad-bin-salman with The Economist magazine.

 Also Read: UPDATE 1-Saudi Aramco aims to begin planned IPO on Nov.
 3 -sources